microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Microsoft.Graph.Applications.md

 ### [New-MgApplicationSynchronizationJobOnDemand](New-MgApplicationSynchronizationJobOnDemand.md)
 Select a user and provision the account on-demand.
 The rate limit for this API is 5 requests per 10 seconds.
+No user or group will be provisioned on-demand that would not have been provisioned through the regular provisioning cycles.

 ### [New-MgApplicationSynchronizationJobSchemaDirectory](New-MgApplicationSynchronizationJobSchemaDirectory.md)
 Create new navigation property to directories for applications